Looking for help with your list?

 Filter Contacts by Tags

-After you’ve added tags to contacts, you can filter your list view by tags.
+After you’ve added tags to contacts, you can filter your contact table by tags.
 Click the Filter By Tags drop-down menu, and choose the name of the tag you want to filter by, or search for a tag.

 To filter by more than one tag, click the Filtered by Tags drop-down menu and choose an additional tag.